James Valentine (journalist): Early life and education

-Musical collaborations
+Music career

-In 1982 James Valentine joined Joe Camilleri's group, Jo Jo Zep.
+In 1982, Valentine joined Joe Camilleri's group, Jo Jo Zep.

 Valentine, on saxophone, and Kate Ceberano (of I'm Talking), on lead vocals, were members of Diana Boss and the Extremes, a covers band which performed The Supremes material.
 Other members included James Freud (of Models) on bass guitar, Barton Price (also of Models) on drums and Zan Abeyratne (of I'm Talking, with Ceberano) on co-lead vocals.
 He described his experience, "The rhythm section of that band was The Models.
 When that finished, they asked me to go on tour with them and then I never left.
 All of a sudden I was in this pop band wearing black leather jackets."

 Valentine joined Models in late 1984, when they relocated to Sydney and he played saxophone with them until 1987, the group broke up in June of the following year.
 As a member of Models he appears on their studio albums, Out of Mind, Out of Sight (September 1985) and Models' Media (October 1986).

 Valentine joined Absent Friends on saxophone and clarinet in 1989, they recorded a lone album, Here's Looking Up Your Address (April 1990).
 He also worked for Wendy Matthews (ex-Models, Absent Friends) on her debut solo album, Émigré (November 1990).

-Radio and TV presenter
+Radio and television career

 Valentine has been a radio and TV presenter.
-He was the host of The Afternoon Show on ABC TV, children's afternoon TV series, from February 1987 until 1990.
-He continued at the ABC as a presenter of TV TV.
+He was the host of The Afternoon Show on ABC TV, children's afternoon TV series, from February 1987 until 1990.He continued at the ABC as a presenter of TVTV.
 As a radio presenter he worked on 666 ABC Canberra and has also spent more than 20 years presenting the Afternoons show on ABC Radio Sydney and Upbeat, each Sunday morning on ABC Jazz.
 Valentine wrote and presented comedy sketches on air for the ABC's Humour Australia website.

 Valentine narrated Come Dine with Me Australia from 2010 to 2013 and Celebrity Come Dine With Me Australia from 2012 to 2014.
 He took over from Wendy Harmer and Robbie Buck as host of ABC Radio Sydney's Breakfast from Monday 13 December 2021 after the pair ended their run on Friday 10 December 2021.

+At the end of 2023, it was announced that Valentine would return to the afternoon program, with Craig Reucassel taking over the breakfast show.